 Terms and Conditions

-- The Bob Lynn Grant is open to professional photojournalists or students who are current residents of the United States.
+- The Bob & Millie Lynn Grant is open to professional photojournalists or students who are current residents of the United States.

-- Staff photographers are eligible but must provide written permission from their employer granting them time off to complete the project.
+- Staff photographers are eligible but must arrange time off from their employer to complete the project.